 Embracing Change in the Workplace Safety Talk

 Change can be good or bad, depending on what the change is and more importantly, how you react to it.
 Change is a fact of life that is inevitable and we all need to deal with it as best we can.
 Individuals who adapt and embrace the change are the ones who continue to thrive; whether that is at home or in the workplace.

 Change in the Workplace

 For those of you (us) who have been in the same line of work for many years, you have seen a lot of changes.
 With ever-improving technologies and accessibility of information through the internet, mankind is moving at incredible speeds.
 Whether it is the use of computers, improved technologies, law changes, schedule changes, shifts in business, and even the use of robots- there have been drastic changes in the majority of workplaces over the last few decades.

 Change in the Emphasis of Safety in the Workplace

 An increased focus on safety is an example of change over the last few decades for the majority of workplaces.
-While everyone benefits from companies wanting to avoid injuries, some individuals harp on the fact that “back in the day” there was no safety and a lot more progress got done at work.
+While everyone benefits from companies wanting to avoid injuries, some individuals harp on the fact that “back in the day” there was no safety, and a lot more progress got done at work.
 While this is may be true in some cases, the recent shift for focusing on safety rewards companies that care for their employees.
-This not only keeps the workers healthy, but also makes good business sense for the company.
-A negative attitude towards the change of increased emphasis on safety not only can lower morale of fellow coworkers, but it actually hurts not helps the overall goals of the business.
+This not only keeps the workers healthy but also makes good business sense for the company.
+A negative attitude towards the change of increased emphasis on safety not only can lower the morale of fellow coworkers, but it actually hurts not helps the overall goals of the business.
 With all this change how will you adapt?